hawkeye64/quasar-extras-svg-icons/icons/README.md

 ```

 ## Why?
 Why this package?
 Because it strips down unnecessary package files (so faster download times), all in one place, tested and ready to use with Quasar.
 One other reason is that this package complements the `@quasar/extras` package by adding additional SVG Icons that you can use in your Quasar apps.
+These SVG icons have gone though a process known as `flattening`.
+As mentioned, it strips out unnecessay code to make them smaller and more efficient.
+Unfortunately, not all icon sets meet this criteria and fail.

+Plus, Typescript type definition files are generated so you won't get any warnings when using the icons.

 ## Contents